unstartdev/unstartdev.github.io/_posts/2025-07-03-eap-script.md

 ### Questions

 1. Why is daydreaming often criticized?

+    A People often get lost in daydreams.

+    B Too many people indulge in daydreaming.

+    C Daydreaming indicates a lack of productivity.

+    **D People are taught that focus is the key to success.**

 2. What is the benefit of daydreaming, according to the lecture?

+    A It makes our brains more active.

+    **B It helps us generate original ideas.**

+    C It creates endless possibilities for success.

+    D It helps us understand the people around us.

 3. Why is it necessary to exercise control over daydreaming?

+    A Daydreaming can waste time if it occurs too frequently.

+    B Daydreaming may lead to a loss of one's self-awareness.

+    **C Daydreaming can distract one's attention from the current task.**

+    D Daydreaming may foster a constant desire to escape from the present.

 ## Lecture 2